No, Liberty currently does not offer a health insurance program for students to purchase.

 *After MSC Box, just put the Liberty Box number.
 Do not put the words "Liberty Box" or "PO Box" in front of it!

 Yes!
-Students can use the Liberty Transit System to get to Main, East, North Campus (including Thomas Road Baptist Church) and even to different locations around Lynchburg.
+Students can use the Liberty Transit System to get to Main, East, Green Hall (including Thomas Road Baptist Church) and even to different locations around Lynchburg.
 To view the routes and all Transit details visit: www.liberty.edu/transit.

 Yes!
 Students can log onto the Liberty Online Student Center and offer or request rides with other students.